vippsas/vipps-ecom-api/v1-deprecation.md

 ---
 END_METADATA -->

-# Deprecation of the Vipps eCom API v1
+# Deprecation of the eCom API v1

 This is the message we sent to communicate the deprecation of the API.

 Vipps is constantly improving our services, and in some cases this requires us to sunset legacy products and APIs.

-The Vipps eCom API was superseded by the eCom v2 API around two years ago.
+The eCom API was superseded by the eCom v2 API around two years ago.
 This means that the eCom v1 API is technologically outdated.
 Therefore: